What is colposcopy?

 The exam can be done at your healthcare provider’s office.

 Because the cervix doesn’t feel much pain, you will not need an anesthetic to numb the area.

 You will lie on your back on the exam table with your knees bent and the heels of your feet in stirrup heel holders, just as you do for a regular pelvic exam.
 Your healthcare provider will put a small tool called a speculum into your vagina to hold the vaginal walls open during the exam.
 This is the same tool used during a Pap test.
 Your provider will use a swab to put a weak vinegar solution on your vulva, vagina, or cervix.
 You may feel a slight stinging from the liquid.

 Your provider will put the colposcope at the opening of your vagina.
 The vinegar solution will turn abnormal tissue white and show abnormal blood vessels.
 It helps show where samples of tissue should be taken for a biopsy.
 Your provider may take photographs and may use a tool to remove 1 or more very small pieces of tissue for lab tests.
 You may feel a pinch or slight cramp.
 After the tissue is removed, your provider may put a thick, pasty solution on the area of the biopsy.
 This will help prevent bleeding.

 Tissue that was removed will be sent to the lab for tests.

 What happens after the procedure?

 Your healthcare provider will tell you what he or she saw.
-Test results should be ready in 1 to 2 weeks.
+Biopsy results should be ready in 1 to 2 weeks.

 A few women feel a little lightheaded right after the exam and need to lie down for a few minutes after the exam is over.
 You may have some cramping for a short time.